KondorFinance/kondor-monorepo/README.md

 [![Docs](https://img.shields.io/badge/docs-%F0%9F%93%84-blue)](https://docs.koifi.com/)
 [![License](https://img.shields.io/badge/License-GPLv3-green.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This repository contains the KoiFi Protocol core smart contracts, including the `Vault` and standard Pools, along with their tests, configuration, and deployment information.
+This repository will contain the KoiFi Protocol core smart contracts, along with their tests, configuration, and deployment information.

 <!-- For a high-level introduction to KoiFi, see [Introducing KoiFi: Generalized AMMs]. -->

+## dApp architecture

+The dApp architecture design is currently under development, diagrams and information may be not final.

 ## Structure